 Navigating the complexity of small-scale fishery interventions: An intersection of agent-based modeling and participatory empirical research

-Keywords: Data-poor systems, Gender Dynamics, Mechanisms, Western Indian Ocean, Octopus, Marine Protected Areas
+Keywords: Data-poor systems, Gender Dynamics, Mechanisms, Western Indian Ocean, Octopus, Marine Protected Areas, Interventions, Intersectionality

-Funders: Swedish Research Council, SIDA, FORTE, and FORMAS.
+Funders: Swedish Research Council (VR, FORTE, and FORMAS) and SIDA.

 The livelihood and nutrition of millions of people are dependent on small-scale fisheries (SSFs) currently threatened by climate change and industrial development compounding challenges of overfishing, poor governance, and gender inequalities.
 To meet these challenges, communities and NGOs in East Africa are adopting periodic octopus closures as an innovative way to balance livelihoods and sustainability.
 The rapid growth and high value of Octopus provides quick payoffs, but how do these innovations enable communities to cope with pressures and shocks in the longer term?
 How do they change relationships between people and ecosystems?
 What is the impact for gender relations and equitable benefits?